preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/info-screen/index.rst

    client-security/index
    info-screen-settings/index

-**Note!** In Omnia 7.0 and later, Info Screen is replaced på Digital Signage, but the Info Screen functionality is still available for backwards compatibility.
+**Note!** In Omnia 7.0 and later, Info Screen is replaced by Digital Signage, but the Info Screen functionality is still available for backwards compatibility.
 For a new implementation, use Digital Signage.

 For more information, see: :doc:`Digital Signage </admin-settings/tenant-settings/settings/digital-signage-613/index>`